Zero-Tang/NoirVisor/src/vt_core/readme.md

 Certain interceptions must be set to ensure the correct functionality of NoirVisor CVM.

 ### Interrupt Interception
 In that guests are not supposed to take external interrupts from real hardware, they must be intercepted and passed to the host.
-We may set `external-interrupt exiting` and `NMI exiting` bits in `Pin-Based VM-Execution Controls` field in VMCS. <br>
+We may set `external-interrupt exiting` and `NMI exiting` bits in `Pin-Based VM-Execution Controls` field in VMCS. \
 In terms of external interrupts, we should set the `acknowledge interrupt on exit` to `false` in `VM-Exit Controls` fields of VMCS, so external interrupts would be held pending.
-Simply returning to the host, like what we did in AMD-V, should have the external interrupts to be delivered. <br>
+Simply returning to the host, like what we did in AMD-V, should have the external interrupts to be delivered. \
 In terms of NMIs, we should inject the NMIs to the host in order to deliver them.
 In addition to event injection, the `blocking-by-NMI` bit of `Interruptibility-State` in VMCS for the host should also be set.

 ### CPUID Interception